npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 ### Advantages

-    - Cleaner approach for developers
+    - Cleaner approach for developers.
-    - Supports private data
+    - Supports private data.
-    - Less clutter in the global namespace
+    - Less clutter in the global namespace.
-    - Localization of functions and variables through closures
+    - Localization of functions and variables through closures.
-    - The syntax of our scripts are even more consistent
+    - The syntax of our scripts are even more consistent.
-    - Explicitly defined public methods and variables which lead to increased readability
+    - Explicitly defined public methods and variables which lead to increased readability.

 ### Disadvantages